bigfix/developer.bigfix.com/site/pages/rest-api/api/operator.md

 **Response Schema:** BESAPI.xsd

+**Notes:**
+- Enabling this option renders the "operator/{operator name}" APIs unusable.
-**Note:** Before using this option, you must enable the deployment option, enableRESTAPIOperatorID.
+- Before using this option, you must enable the deployment option, "enableRESTAPIOperatorID".
+The enableRESTAPIOperatorID option disables all the REST APIs that use the operator name and replaces them with the equivalent REST APIs that use the operator id.

 {% endrestapi %}